oat-sa/lib-lti1p3-core/doc/quickstart/jwks.md

 $jwksExport = (new JwksExporter($keyChainRepository))->export('myKeySetName');
 ```

-Now the `$jwksExport` variable contains the needed [JWKS properties](https://auth0.com/docs/tokens/references/jwks-properties) ready to be exposed from an HTTP JSON response, from your application:
+Now the `$jwksExport` array contains the needed [JWKS properties](https://auth0.com/docs/tokens/references/jwks-properties) ready to be exposed to provide a JWKS endpoint from your application:

 ```json
 {